Montenegro’s house prices plunging

-During the first half of 2018, the number of dwelling permits plummeted 34.7% to 1,076 units from the same period last year, after an annual increase of 47.7% in 2017, 0.4%, according to the Statistical Office of Montenegro.
+Surprisingly, construction activity continues to rise.
+During the first three quarters of 2020, the number of dwelling permits rose by 9.8% to 1,131 units from the same period last year, according to the Statistical Office of Montenegro.

 There are no restrictions on foreigners buying property, except for land, which can only purchased by foreigners through a company.
 After a building is constructed, ownership can be transferred to individuals through a simple procedure.